Skip to main content

 Pursue Payment for Non-paid Claims

-The medical billing specialist must monitor accounts receivable to identify when reimbursement claims are taking longer than expected—follow up with the patient for payment for denied claims.
+The medical billing specialist monitors accounts receivable to identify when reimbursement claims are taking longer than expected.
+They also follow up with the patient for payment for denied claims.

 Payment Posting

-The medical billing specialist will post payments to the patient's account and deposit the received payment to the healthcare facility's account.
+Finally, to close the process, the medical billing specialist posts payments to the patient’s account and deposits the received payment to the healthcare provider’s account.

 All Blog Sections